jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

 ## 3. RexxUnicodeCodepointSupplier Class

-A `RexxUnicodeCodepointSupplier` instance is an iterator created from a UTF-8 string and allows enumeration of the string's codepoints.
+A `RexxUnicodeCodepointSupplier` instance is an iterator created from a UTF-8 string and allows enumeration of the string's codepoints without indexer.

 `::requires "rxunicode.cls"`